Preparing for admission

 It is better to leave large sums of money and expensive items at home.
 The hospital cannot be held liable for loss or theft.
 Have you nevertheless brought something valuable with you?
 We can keep your valuables in the hospital safe.
 They will be returned to you when you are discharged.

-Jewels and other jewellery (e.g. piercings) are not allowed in the operating room for hygienic reasons and can also cause serious problems during surgery.
+Jewels and other jewellery (e.g. piercings) are not allowed when admitted to hospital.
 So please leave them at home.

 Choosing your roomChoosing your room